 - Project lengths: From two weeks

 - Prices: From

-- Top places to travel: Pondicherry, Keralan backwaters, Kodaikanal
+- Top places to travel: Agra (Taj Mahal) and Rajasthan

 Volunteering abroad in India will immerse you in a land of beauty, spirituality and adventure.
 Projects are available for anyone interested in volunteering in the developing world; whether you are on a gap year, a summer placement, or a career break.

-Projects involve Teaching, Care, Conservation & Environment, Medicine & Healthcare Projects - including Dentistry, Physiotherapy, Nursing and Midwifery, Journalism, Business, Veterinary Medicine and Sports.
+Projects involve Teaching, Care, Medicine & Healthcare Projects - including Dentistry, Physiotherapy, Nursing and Midwifery, Veterinary Medicine and Sports.

 Where we are Based in India

-Despite India’s colossal size, you will experience a strong sense of community in Madurai.
+Despite India’s colossal size, you will experience a strong sense of community in Jaipur.
 You’ll be treated as an exciting addition to any family or school that you join for your placement.